For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 But, on top of these, there's another risk that not a lot of shoppers seem to realise.
 That's the way Klarna and other BNPL services can lead you to spend and buy more, possibly without realising it.

-When you know where to look, the statistics are there, but they're generally in content that's aimed at businesses.
-In consumer-facing content, we've found it to be distinctly lacking.
+When you know where to look, the statistics are there, but they've generally been in content aimed at businesses.
+In consumer-facing content, we've found them to be distinctly lacking.

 Our aim is to help you be as informed as possible.
 So, if you do decide to use BNPL, you'll do so with an awareness of the risks.